christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 In this thesis we discuss and analyse several different replication algorithms to find the one that fits our requirements for an event store.
 The contributions are:

 - A thorough discussion of consistency models and replication protocols for a distributed event store ready for the edge-cloud and capable of processing very high data throughput.
 A state-of-the-art replication protocol is then selected to handle this requirements in a future-proof way.
 - A systematic review of previous implementations of replication protocols, focusing on decisions related to consistency, dependability, levels of data replicated, and the replication protocols chosen.
 - An implementation of a replicated ChronicleDB event store based on Apache Ratis [@konrad2022chroniclecloud], to serve as a learning base for evaluating the consistency model and replication protocol that we found most useful.
 The code is available in open source in the public domain, at https://github.com/christian-konrad/raft-log-replication-demo.

 \todo{Update repo link(s)}

 - Benchmark-based performance evaluations of the implementation on event-store-specific metrics (event throughput, query speed) to study the throughput and scalability of network architectures with different numbers of nodes.

+## Limitations

+Due to the complexity of the distributed systems issue, we limit ourselves to finding and implementing a replication protocol that provides fault tolerance and a selected set of dependability requirements in a single data center, while extending the discussion to other areas and considerations for future work on which we can build.
+We limit our solution to specific use cases, recognizing that it will not be the ideal solution, and we even postulate that there is no ideal solution.

 ## Outline